-- The control is essential to prevent or eliminate the hazard, or in cases like pesticide residues, they should be brought to an acceptable level.
+- Control is essential to prevent or eliminate the hazard; in cases like pesticide residues, they should be brought to an acceptable level.

 - For each food hazard, there will be limits to distinguish from acceptable to unacceptable.

-- Depending upon the food product and food hazard, the limits will vary.
+- Depending on the food product and food hazard, the limits will vary.

 - For every critical control point, there should be a critical limit.

-- The mere establishment of critical limits is not enough; it needs to be monitored so that food hazard does not go beyond the critical limits established
+- The mere establishment of critical limits is not enough; it needs to be monitored so that food hazards do not exceed the critical limits established.

 - There should be an inbuilt mechanism to monitor the system.